thibaud-perrin/transformer/README.md

 ## Project Structure
 Located at the base of the project are the primary execution files:

-- `Transformer.ipynb` provides a comprehensive explanation of the complete transformer architecture.
+- `Transformer.ipynb` provides a comprehensive explanation of the complete transformer architecture. _(This notebook is deprecated, but it can help to understand how transformer work, if you want the real code go to `transformer_implementation` directory)_
 - `mini-gpt.ipynb` is used to developed the encoder only generation charcter by character.
 - `train.ipynb` is used for model training.
 - `visualize.ipynb` is used for model evaluation and translation generation.

-Within the transformer_implementation directory, you'll find the transformer architecture broken down into class files such as `Encoder`, `Decoder`, `Blocks`, `FeedForward`, and `others`.
+Within the `transformer_implementation` directory, you'll find the transformer architecture broken down into class files such as `Encoder`, `Decoder`, `Blocks`, `FeedForward`, and `others`.

 The `utils` directory contains the functions used for training, evaluation, and visualization of the model.